 Tenant repair costs

-Under the Residential Tenancies Act 2010, FACS Housing is responsible for maintaining your home in a liveable condition.
-This means that we maintain and repair your home for damage caused by reasonable everyday living or the normal wear and tear.
+Under the Residential Tenancies Act 2010, DCJ is responsible for maintaining your home and will undertake repairs arising through fair wear and tear.

 Tenant responsibility for damage

-Under the Residential Tenancy Agreement which you have signed, you agree to take good care of your home and report any damage to FACS Housing as soon as possible.
-You will be held responsible for any property damage caused by you, your household members or that a guest or a pet has caused.
-When such damage occurs, FACS Housing can require that you pay for the cost of repairs.
+Under the Residential Tenancy Agreement which you have signed, you agree to take good care of your home and report any damage to DCJ as soon as possible.
+You will be held responsible for any property damage caused by you, your household members or which a guest or a pet has caused.
+When such damage occurs, DCJ can require that you pay for the cost of repairs.

-There are occasions you are not held responsible, for example when the damage is caused by criminals (eg burglars or vandals) or in the normal course of fair wear and tear.
+There are occasions where you are not liable for repair costs.
+DCJ will not hold you liable for damage caused by the perpetrator of a domestic and family violence offence, when the damage is caused by criminals (e.g. burglars or vandals) or in the normal course of fair wear and tear.

 Types of damage you can be charged for